Useful information for the citizens of Illinois

 Who may serve as a juror?

-To be eligible for jury service, you must be a citizen of the United States, at least 18 years old, a resident of the county, and able to read, write, and understand the English language.
+To be eligible for jury service, you must be a citizen of the United States; at least 18 years old; a resident of the county; not have a pending lawsuit in the county where the case is being tried; and be able to read, write, and understand the English language.
 There are no education or skill requirements, nor do you need to know about the law.
 Some exemptions for hardship are available; if you believe jury duty will cause you undue hardship, the court will look at your job, physical health, family situation, and military status to determine whether you must serve.
-Convicted felons may not be eligible for jury service, depending upon the age and nature of the felony.

 How are citizens selected?

-In order to be summoned for jury duty, a citizen must be a registered voter, or have a driver's license, an Illinois Identification Card, or an Illinois Disabled Person Identification Card.
-Every eligible citizen may be called for jury service once every twelve months.
+To be summoned for jury duty, a citizen must be a registered voter, or have a driver's license, a State ID Card, or an Illinois Person with a Disability Identification Card.
+Every eligible citizen may be called for jury service once every 12 months.

 Where do people report for jury service?